azadkuh/qhttp/README.md

 a temporary directory which is created while `make`ing the library and holds all the `.o`, `moc files`, etc.

 * **`xbin/`**:
-all the executable binaries will be placed on this folder by `make`.
+all the executable and binaries will be placed on this folder by `make`.